 Once you have created a workspace and connected it to a version control repository, you are ready to configure the workspace with environment and Terraform input variables.
 You can then create your infrastructure.

-In this tutorial, you will customize the workspace you created in the previous tutorial with your DynamoDB settings as Terraform variables.
-Then you will retrieve your AWS credentials and set them as sensitive environment variables.
-Finally, you will provision a DynamoDB table with Terraform Cloud.
+In this tutorial, you will customize the workspace you created in the previous tutorial by defining Terraform variables for your EC2 settings.
+Then, you will retrieve your AWS credentials and set them as sensitive environment variables.
+Finally, you will use Terraform Cloud to provision an EC2 instance.

 »Configure Terraform variables

 Return to the Terraform Cloud UI and visit the "Variables"

 tfc-guide-example workspace, where you will set your credentials.

 Terraform Cloud supports two types of variables: environment variables and Terraform variables.
 Either type can be marked as sensitive, which prevents them from being displayed in the Terraform Cloud web UI and makes them write-only.